Best Things To Do In Bali Indonesia 2025 - The Only Travel Guide You Need!

 Views from the Ganesha Ubud Inn

 If you're looking for a budget place in Ubud with breathtaking rice field views, this is for you!
 The Ganesha Ubud Inn is a beautiful resort, perfectly located in a small side alley along the popular Monkey Forest Road in Ubud.
 Try to get a room on the upper floor, they views are absolutely stunning.
+Rooms from around $20/night.

-Click here for booking, rates and availability.
+Click here for booking, rates and availability

 Bali Weather - When is the best time to go? | This and more in my blog post 10 Top Things To Do In Bali Indonesia | via @Just1WayTicket